voschezang/coding-handbook/software-engineering.md

 - Agile is a tradeoff of agility (flexibility) and efficiency.
 Optimizing for a given use-case does come at the cost of being flexible.
 You cannot optimize for everything.
 - If the full strategy is decided top-down then the agility of development teams is limited.

+**DevOps**

+DevOps *an sich* is similar to [vertical integration](https://en.wikipedia.org/wiki/Vertical_integration).

+>  You build it, you run it.

+The DevOps movement goes further than this.
+It [emphasizes](learning.md) flow, feedback and learning.
+Especially the latter requires empowerment and autonomy of teams.

+* Specialization can be achieved by scoping down the product (e.g. into a microservice), and outsourcing (e.g using SaaS products).
+* Maximizing flow goes hand-in-hand with a fast, automated build-test-deployment process.
+E.g. to able to deploy 100 times per day.

 **Anti-pattern**